 Faculty maintain records of student attendance in SSU classes and supply these records to the University for the purposes of advising and/or monitoring the performance of students, especially those on academic probation.
 At SSU more than four absences (including excused absences) in a course is considered excessive.
-Students who have more than four absences in a class can be administratively removed from the class and assigned a failing grade ("F").
+Students who have more than four absences in a class will receive a failing grade ("F").
 Absences are counted from the first official meeting of the class regardless of the date of a student's enrollment.
 Consequently, a student who registers late must carefully monitor their regular attendance during the remainder of the term.